Making Coasters with Your Child’s Artwork

 Cricut: Customizable Blanks

-Making GIfts with Your CHild’s Artwork
+Making GIfts with Your Child’s Artwork

 This is part of a whole series on making fabulous gifts using your kids’ art.
 Check out all of the project ideas here!